alexanderenrique/alexanderenrique.github.io/src/wrenching/thunderbird-restoration.md

 ---

 ## Project Overview
 - I bought this T-Bird from a guy in Watsonville, CA. Fired right up, had basically straight pipes with glasspack (cherry bomb) mufflers and it was loud as heck.
-Should have been a giveaway that something was really wrong when he told me it didn't have reverse
+Should have been a giveaway that something was really wrong when he told me it didn't have reverse.
+This lead to a whole transmission rebuild.
+Other accomplishements and improvements can be seen at the bottom of the page.

-## Current Tasks
+## Before the Christmas Road Trip!

+### Must Do:
+- Radiator and cooling system
+- Window trims and weather stripping
+- Comprehensive flat kit
+- Flushing the brake lines
+- Inspecting rear brakes and bearings
+- change plugs, measure compression, deduce compression ratio

+### Massive but not critical:
+- Wrapping the car
+- New starter motor
+- Windshield washer bottle

+### Nice to Have Smaller Tasks:
+- Verify temperature gauge is accurate
+- Fuel level reading accurately
+- Automatic parking brake release
-- 3D print passenger side blank off plate
+- Passenger side blank off plate
-- design know for driver side sun shade so it doesn't rattle
+- Driver side sun shade so it doesn't rattle
-- window switches
+- Window switches
 - Oil leak from front of engine
 - "knee breeze" cable
 - Switching between defrost and forward vent
 - Getting some fix a flat in a can in case of flat
 - Finish the front seatbelts
-- Finish Vacuum headlight switch
-- Finish automatic parking brake release

 ## Work Log